Fosse/Verdon

-Fosse/Verdon is an American biographical miniseries starring Sam Rockwell as director–choreographer Bob Fosse and Michelle Williams as actress and dancer Gwen Verdon.
-The series, which tells the story of the couple's troubled personal and professional relationship, is based on the biography Fosse by Sam Wasson.
+Fosse/Verdon is a 2019 American biographical drama miniseries, developed by Steven Levenson and Thomas Kail.
+Based on the biography Fosse by Sam Wasson, the series charts the troubled marriage and professional relationship of director/choreographer Bob Fosse and actress/dancer Gwen Verdon, played by Sam Rockwell and Michelle Williams respectively.
 Norbert Leo Butz and Margaret Qualley are also featured as Paddy Chayefsky and Ann Reinking, respectively.
-It premiered in eight parts on April 9, 2019, on FX.

-At the 71st Primetime Emmy Awards, Fosse/Verdon received seventeen nominations, including Outstanding Limited Series and acting nominations for Rockwell, Williams, and Qualley.

-Williams received the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie and the Golden Globe Award for Best Actress – Miniseries or Television Film at the 77th Golden Globe Awards.
-At the 26th Screen Actors Guild Awards, Rockwell and Williams both won at their respective categories.
+Fosse/Verdon premiered on FX on April 9, 2019, with its eighth and final episode airing on May 28.
+At the 71st Primetime Emmy Awards, Fosse/Verdon earned 17 nominations, including Outstanding Limited Series, with Williams winning Outstanding Lead Actress.
+Williams also won Best Actress at the 77th Golden Globe Awards and the 26th Screen Actors Guild Awards, where Rockwell won Best Actor.

 Premise

 Fosse/Verdon tells the story of the romantic and creative partnership between Bob Fosse and Gwen Verdon.
 Fosse was a filmmaker and one of theater's most influential choreographers and directors.
 Verdon was a critically acclaimed actress and Broadway dancer who won 4 Tony Awards.

 The story of the entire series unfolds through back-and-forth flashes of the couple's relationship through the years.
 It includes the reversals of power and status as well as the contexts in which they happened.
 It also presents Fosse and Verdon's contributions to the entertainment industry.